netrisai/docs/network-policies.rst

 .. image:: images/IP-allocation.png
     :align: center
+    :class: with-shadow

-2. Attach NAT IP addresses and/or NAT IP Pools to just one SoftGate node.
+1. Attach NAT IP addresses and/or NAT IP Pools to just one SoftGate node.
 Other SoftGate Nodes on the same site will automatically add the same NAT IP/Pool resources for proper consistency and high availability.

 Example: Adding NAT IP addresses and NAT IP Address Pools to a SoftGate node.

 .. image:: images/NATIP-address.png
     :align: center
+    :class: with-shadow

 Defining NAT rules
 ------------------